nicholasmallis/NicholasMallis-MADA-analysis3/README.md

-The R script for this week's assessment can be found in the analysis_code folder and it's called Model Evaluation.R
+The R script for this week's assessment can be found in the analysis_code folder and it's called Exercise11.Rmd.
+If you knit that rmd, you will see my results.
+The contents of this exercise include code, output, and figures for fitting the null models and Decision Tree.
+I unfortunately could not get my LASSO or Random Forest models to work.
+Everytime I try to run tune_grid(), R crashes.
+I tried multiple ways and seeked help, but nothing would work.I'm not sure if it's my computer.
+I have a seperate R script called LASSO and RF.R which includes include code, output, and figures for fitting the null models, LASSO, and Random Forests.
+While these do not work on my computer, maybe they will on yours?

 The code folder contains steps and results on processing, exploration, and analysis.